viamrobotics/docs/docs/data/cloud-sync.md

 As before, consider the example of a tomato picking robot.
 When you initially set the robot up you may want to sync captured data to the cloud every five minutes.
-If you change your mind and want your robot to sync less frequently, you can change the sync frequency, for example, to once a day.
+If you change your mind and want your machine to sync less frequently, you can change the sync frequency, for example, to once a day.

 ## Configuration